-By truck and by horses, we climb upriver around quite difficult places where the water speed is quite dangerous if you are not used to.
+By truck and by horses, we climb upriver around quite difficult places where the water speed is quite dangerous if you are not used to it.
 Nevertheless, our guides are experts so, what at first seems quite difficult to cross becomes an adventure.

 When you arrive at the base camp what impresses you the most is how steep the mountains are.
-They are not very high but the difficulty and the slope is quite large.
-Furthermore, from the camp you can normally see some tur females and some bears.
+They are not very high but the difficulty and the slope are quite large.
+Furthermore, from the camp, you can normally see some tur females and some bears.

 Searching the Tur in Azerbaijan

 Finally comes the day and each hunter goes to a different hunting area.
-So loaded with a moult and our tent we started walking up hill.
-And after 4 hours walking we arrived to what would be our fly camps, where we start preparing the tents as quickly as possible to continue climbing the mountain and be able to locate some tur.
+So loaded with a molt and our tent we started walking uphill.
+And after 4 hours of walking, we arrived at what would be our fly camps, where we start preparing the tents as quickly as possible to continue climbing the mountain and be able to locate some tur.

 Approaching the Tur

 After hunting the Tur it is time to return to the fly camps, collect the tents and return to the main camp.
-However, when you it is time to go down, the emotion runs through your body thinking the great effort you made conquering the mountains.
-This is the moment when you think: “I wish I could always stay on the top of these mountains”.
+However, it is time to go down, the emotion runs through your body thinking of the great effort you made conquering the mountains.
+This is the moment when you think: “I wish I could always stay at the top of these mountains”.

-This is only one story searching the Tur in Azerbaijan, but on the next trip you can be the protagonist.
+This is only one story searching the Tur in Azerbaijan, but on the next trip, you can be the protagonist.
 It may be one of the most difficult hunts, but it is also one of the essential hunts where lovers of high mountain hunting enjoy the most.
-If your are interested in one of the next guided hunting trips you can see more information go to: iberhunting.com
+If you are interested in one of the next guided hunting trips you can see more information go to iberhunting.com